Liang-Qiu/GRU_Android/README.md

 To use the Google voice recognition service, you need to connect your phone to the Internet running this app.
-Once the app is installed it will be named "Word Predictor" and have the orange TensorFlow logo as its icon.
+Once the app is installed it will be named "Smart Prompter" and have the orange TensorFlow logo as its icon.